Infinixius/lucifer/docs/Sockets.md

 - **id** - ID of the new player.

+## > player_disconnect

+Broadcasted to all clients upon a client disconnecting.
+Includes the player's ID.

+- **id** - ID of the disconnecting player

 ## > player_initalize

 Sent to a player upon connecting to the server.
 Includes information about the current state of the game and players.